metagenome-atlas/atlas/docs/usage/configuration.rst

 The samples to be binned together are specified using the `BinGroup` in the `sample.tsv` file.
 The size of the BinGroup should be selected based on the binner and the co-binning strategy in use.

-Cross mapping complexity scales quadratically with the size of the BinGroup since each sample's reads are mapped to each other.
+Cross-mapping complexity scales quadratically with the size of the BinGroup since each sample's reads are mapped to each other.
 This might yield better results for complex metagenomes, although no definitive benchmark is known.
 On the other hand, co-binning is more efficient, as it maps a sample's reads only once to a potentially large assembly.